FullStackTypeScriptCourse/course_material/week4_ts2/README.md

 ### useReducer
 - `useReducer` is a hook that is used for state management.
 It is similar to `useState`, but it is more flexible and allows you to manage more complex state.
-- It is similar to useState, but it is more flexible and allows you to manage more complex state.
 - `useReducer` takes a reducer function and an initial state as arguments.
 - The reducer function takes the current state and an action as arguments and returns the new state.
 - The action is an object that has a type property and optionally a payload property.